Mark1-15/project-1/README.md

 # README.md For Milestone Project 1

-The purpose of this project was to create a website (front end) of a fictitious organisation to demonstrate the skills that I have developed on my diploma in web development in code institute.
+The purpose of this project was to create a website (front end) of a fictitious organisation to demonstrate the skills that I have developed on my diploma in web development with code institute.

 ## Table of Contents